Tw1ddle/markov-namegen-lib/README.md

 * Many of the concepts used for the generator were suggested in [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by Jeffrey Lund.
 * The haxelib is written in plain Haxe and so supports every Haxe target.
 * If you have any questions or suggestions then [get in touch](https://twitter.com/Sam_Twidale) or open an issue.

+## License
+* Most of the training data bundled in the haxelib comes from sites like Wikipedia and census data sources over many years.
+CC-BY-SA 3.0 as a derivative from Wikipedia content will cover most of the content if you wish to use these for other purposes, but I provide no guarantee.
+* The [haxelib](https://lib.haxe.org/p/markov-namegen/) code is provided under the MIT license.